 Not sure where to start?
-The Master Plumbers Association of NSW provide access to a standard set of Terms and Conditions, which they have made available for their members since 2007.
-Many plumbing businesses use these Ts & Cs as-is, or have them customised to their own business by a legal professional.
+The Master Plumbers Association of NSW provides access to a standard set of Terms and Conditions, which they have made available for their members since 2007.
+Many plumbing businesses use these T&Cs as-is or have them customised to their own business by a legal professional.

 How FlatRateNOW can help?

 Terms and Conditions sorted?
 Excellent.
 Simply add them to your FlatRateNOW Company profile, and they are automatically applied to your future quotes, work authorisations and invoices.
 You don’t have to remember to add, include or attach them, or send them separately to a client each time…they are simply included every time you send a quote.

 By supplying your Terms and Conditions before you undertake any work for a client, you are legally informing them of the conditions under which you will undertake any work, and of your mutual obligations.